readytopark/scala-binance-api/README.md

 )
 ```

 An example showing how to create an order and print out all fills.
-Please note that having implicit `BinanceConfiguration` is for AccountEndpoint requests is necessary.
+Please note that having implicit `BinanceConfiguration` is is necessary for AccountEndpoint requests.

 ```scala
 val accountApi = BinanceRestAPI.AccountEndpoints